FreeDevz/spiderman/database/README.md

 # Navigate to database directory
 cd database/

-# Build the container with sample data
+# Build the development container with sample data
 podman build -t todoapp-database .
+# Note: This uses the default Dockerfile which includes sample data

 # Run the database container
 podman run -d \